SKTeamLab/P4ward/docs/source/tutorial.rst

 Benchmarking the TC modelling run
 ---------------------------------

-So far, we have ran P4ward as if we had no information on how the ternary complex for these components would look like, and as if there was no experimentally determined ternary complex structure available.
+So far, we have ran P4ward as if we had no information on what the ternary complex for these components would look like, and as if there was no experimentally determined ternary complex structure available.
 Now, we will rerun the modelling just as we have done before, but adding a benchmarking component.
 We will provide the known position of the ligase bound to the receptor protein, and will let P4ward compare its results with the known binding position.

 In order to get the know ligase position, we need to:

-- access the ternary complex PDBID 5T35;
+- access the ternary complex PDBID `5T35 <https://www.rcsb.org/structure/5T35>`_;
 - delete all redundant chains and keep only one chain of the receptor protein (BRD4bd2) as well as the chain of VHL bound to it (we can safely remove the Elongins C and B);
 - align the structure to our previously generated ``receptor.pdb``;
 - delete everything except VHL from 5T35;